jbh/bolt-ibmi/README.md

 ## What is Bolt?
 [Bolt](https://www.puppet.com/docs/bolt/latest/bolt.html) is an open source orchestration tool, provided by Puppet, that automates infrastructure.
-Bolt has a much less steep learning curve than Puppet itself, and it's quite flexible, allowingyou to easily and conveniently take advantage of your already existing infrastructure automation scripts.
+Bolt has a much less steep learning curve than Puppet itself, and it's quite flexible, allowing you to easily and conveniently take advantage of your already existing infrastructure automation scripts.

 While you **can** use the Puppet Agent alongside Bolt, it isn't necessary, which is great for